arteeh/pinetime/README.md

 ## Apps

 Every app except Home shows the time in digital format on the top left, and the battery and bluetooth icons on the top right.
 These stay even when swiping to other apps.
-Home only shows the battery (Or at least on the watchfaces I made.
-Other watchfaces can choose to draw whatever they want.)
+Home only shows the battery (or at least on the watchfaces I made.
+Other watchfaces can choose to draw whatever they want).

-Most apps described here are just ideas, and don't need to be built immediately.

 ### Home